CSC-3380-Spring-2025/Team-14/README.md

 ![image](https://github.com/user-attachments/assets/ef655dc4-2d99-431e-aebe-2c7f45e3ca92)
 ![image](https://github.com/user-attachments/assets/44483f75-25cf-4f69-ad15-b8ce68ace03c)

 After everything is set up on the left side of Unity Hub click projects, find the "Add" button, it should be next to a blue button call "New Project."
 Once "add" button is click a dropdown menu should pop up, click on "Add project from disk" find Team-14 folder and go inside the Team-14 folder and another folder name "Duck TowerDefense Game" folder should be shown, click that folder and open it by the bottom right of the file explorer.
-This should show a project on Unity, open that file and you can start the game.
+This should show a project on Unity, open that file and in the asset folder click scene then MainMenu scene then click play button on the top center of the screen.
+The Game is start.
+Have Fun.

 ![image](https://github.com/user-attachments/assets/bcefc7ab-cf79-4c06-a96a-5c730f4e2ab4)
 ![image](https://github.com/user-attachments/assets/4885fa8c-6f0f-4926-a882-4d262da495af)